datahub-project/datahub/docs/deploy/azure.md

 ## Setup DataHub using Helm

-Once the kubernetes cluster has been set up, you can deploy DataHub and it’s prerequisites using helm.
+Once the Kubernetes cluster has been set up, you can deploy DataHub and its prerequisites using helm.
 Please follow the steps in this [guide](kubernetes.md).